-A total capital injection of \Pmathbb{41,826,068,150 will be required to implement the strategic activities detailed in the plan between 2020 and 2024.
+From Sahel Consulting's preliminary analysis, a total capital injection of H1,826,068,150 will be required to implement the strategic activities detailed in the plan between 2020 and 2024.
 The major elements driving this capital requirement include projects and initiatives such as the development of the centre of excellence at NASC headquarters, establishment of the seed bank, internal training and capacity building, and other direct costs of implementing the key activities in this strategic plan.